-Read operations are initiated in the same way as write operations with the exception that the R/W bit of the control byte is set to one.
+Read operations are initiated in the same way as write operations with the exception that the R/\overline{W} bit of the control byte is set to one.
 There are three basic types of read operations: current address read, random read, and sequential read.
-The SRAM array can be read in the same way as the ID using the control byte for the SRAM '1101111' with a valid address.